New Mothers Can Suffer

 It Will Get Better

 One of the main feelings people experience when they have depression is the fear that things will never get better.
-Pregnancy and childbirth are some of the most life-changing stressors a female can go through.
+Pregnancy and childbirth are some of the most life-changing stressors one can go through.
 Most people are overwhelmed by the experience.
 Just know you can get better.
 Proper treatment, medication, and support groups can help you feel better.

 IMAGES PROVIDED BY: